Supreme Allied Commander Atlantic

 The Supreme Allied Commander Atlantic (SACLANT) was one of two supreme commanders of the North Atlantic Treaty Organisation (NATO), the other being the Supreme Allied Commander Europe (SACEUR).
 The SACLANT led Allied Command Atlantic was based at Norfolk, Virginia.
 The entire command was routinely referred to as 'SACLANT'.

 In 1981 SACLANT's wartime task was listed as being to provide for the security of the area by guarding sea lanes to deny their use to an enemy and to safeguard them for the reinforcement and resupply of NATO Europe with personnel and materiel.

 The command's area of responsibility extended from the North Pole to the Tropic of Cancer as well as extending from the east coast of North America to the west coast of Africa and Europe, including Portugal but not the English Channel, the British Isles, and the Canary Islands.

+Allied Command Atlantic was redesignated as Allied Command Transformation (ACT) on 19 June 2003.
+ACT was to be headed by the Supreme Allied Commander Transformation (SACT), up to 2009 an American four-star admiral or general who was dual-hatted as commander, United States Joint Forces Command (COMUSJFCOM).
+SACLANT's former military missions were folded into NATO's Allied Command Operations (ACO).